Dave-G/GBJAM3/README.txt

 A game in development for the Gameboy Jam 3.
-Details here: http://jams.gamejolt.io/gbjam3 For more of our work, check out: http://glassknuckle.com
+Game page here: http://gamejolt.com/games/action/bad-bruno-time-thrash/31746/ For more of our work, check out: http://glassknuckle.com

 Art and Design: